bLAckBLAZER/klingon-translator/README.md

 # morse-code-translator

-A full app to convert your plain english text to morse code
+A fun app to convert your plain english text to morse code